The issues of National Security are important to our district and to my work in Congress.

 More on National Security

-WASHINGTON, D.C. – Congresswoman Kay Granger (TX-12), the Chairwoman of the Defense Appropriations Subcommittee, issued the following statement following the passage of H.R.
-1625, Consolidated Appropriations Act, 2018:
+WASHINGTON, D.C. – Congresswoman Kay Granger (TX-12), the Chairwoman of the House Defense Appropriations Subcommittee, released the following statement after the House’s passage of the final bipartisan agreement reached on H.R.
+6157, which includes funding for the Department of Defense.”